Skip to contents

 dab <- add_numbers_at_length(dab)

-x <- add_weight_at_length(dab, max_length = 100, max_weight = 10000)
+x <- add_weight_at_length(dab, lw_source = "ca")

-## Use lookup weight-at-length instead from the species_info table
+## Lookup weight-at-length from species_info

 x <- add_weight_at_length(dab, lw_source = "lookup")